-- GE courses that do not satisfy other campus requirements must be 3 or fewer units. - There must be enough 3-unit offerings in each GE area to accommodate students who do not have major or minor requirements in that area.
+- GE courses that do not satisfy other campus requirements must be 3 or fewer units. - In limited cases and by exception, GE courses that double-count for a major or minor may be 4+ units.
+See "What Constitutes a GE Course?" for GERS's suggested policy on such courses. - There must be enough 3-unit offerings in each GE area to accommodate students who do not have major or minor requirements in that area.
 The bodies overseeing GE will have to monitor the capacity of our offerings and solicit additional course proposals or revisions in areas with insufficient 3-unit offerings.

 The revision of 4-unit courses to 3-unit courses is likely the EO 1100 provision that will affect the greatest number of faculty.
-We strongly recommend that, in the initial 3-unit offerings of these courses, the administration continue to compensate faculty for a fourth unit in recognition of the course revisions and professional development they will need to undertake.
+GERS strongly recommends that, in the initial 3-unit offerings of these courses, the administration develop models to compensate faculty for a fourth unit in recognition of the course revisions and professional development they will need to undertake.
+In addition, GERS and Academic Programs are working on a proposal by which faculty could apply for a fourth unit of workload for activities related to assessment, interdisciplinary team planning/team-teaching, and other activities.